Proposed Outdoor Aquatic Facility

 - Program funds spent at Maple Leaf Pool are redirected to additional summer recreation programs developed in consultation with the Heritage Community Association

-- Construction of new outdoor Destination Aquatic Facility on Wascana Pool site begins
+- Construction of new outdoor aquatic facility on Wascana Pool site begins

 - Rebuild Maple Leaf Pool

-- Potential opening of Destination Aquatic Facility mid-season
+- Potential opening of new aquatic facility mid-season

 The Wascana Pool site has reached the end of its useful life and has been identified as the location for the new facility which will be developed in consultation with the community.
 The Wascana Park Master Plan references culture and recreation as part of the Park vision.
 A new outdoor aquatic facility on an expanded footprint is consistent with the vision and the Master Plan.
 The facility could include elements that would support activities such as lane swimming, diving, water play, water sliding and lounging/picnicking.

-What are the benefits to opening an outdoor Destination Aquatic Facility?
+What are the benefits to opening an outdoor aquatic facility?